-A guide for establishing best-practice models for PhD and Masters by Research candidates, outlining student and school responsibilities.
+A guide for establishing best-practice models for Doctor of Philosophy and Masters by Research candidates, outlining student and school responsibilities.

 The following guidelines have been formulated by the University's Higher Degrees Committee and provide for a mutual agreement of responsibilities between students, the supervisors and the department for the duration of candidature.

 There is a wide diversity of disciplinary topics, approaches and practices in higher degree research in the Faculty of Art.
-They are therefore intended as a guide for establishing best-practice models for PhD and Masters by Research candidates.
+They are therefore intended as a guide for establishing best-practice models for Doctor of Philosophy (PhD) and Masters by Research candidates.
 They are also intended to foreground and provide advice on identifying and managing potential issues or problems relating to research higher degree candidature.

 Responsibilities of academic schools

 The Head of School is responsible for matters concerning research students, and for any communications with the Faculty Research and Graduate Studies Committee (Masters), or the Research Higher Degree Committee (PhD).
 However, a Head of School may choose to set up a postgraduate committee to assist and advise on such matters as supervision and progress.

 The Head of School, or nominee, should not only advise prospective students on the range of research expertise of academic staff in the School, but should clearly articulate school expectations, practices and standards with respect to supervised research projects.
 While it should be recognised that at times events beyond the control of students or the School may sometimes delay progress, the School should support and reinforce a student's commitment to intensive research work and to the time-frame in which the degree should be completed.
 Conditions of postgraduate scholarships and awards should be emphasised.